 The primary outcomes of interest addressing Key Question 1 are functional status measured by the Oswestry Disability Index (ODI), back pain measured by a visual analog scale (VAS), and quality of life measured by a previously validated instrument; the only instrument used to measure quality of life in the available evidence base was the short-form (SF)-36 questionnaire.
 The ODI is comprised of 10 questions on pain and pain-related disability in activities of daily life and social participation.
 Each question has six response alternatives, and the overall score ranges from 0 (no disability) to 100 (totally disabled or bedridden).
 The VAS for back pain is also scored from 0 (no pain) to 100 (worst pain imaginable).
 A recent study calculated the minimal clinically important difference for the ODI and VAS of back pain using linear regression analysis of score change compared to pre-treatment scores.
-The authors determined that the minimal clinically important difference for the ODI was 10, and for the VAS of back pain it was 18-19.(29) Accordingly, we used a difference of 10 for the ODI and a difference of 20 for the VAS as the minimal clinically important difference in our assessment of these outcomes.
-The SF-36 is scored from 0 (worst health state) to 100 (best health state); we used a difference of 5 in the SF-36 as the minimal clinically important difference based on data from an earlier study that investigated this issue.(30)
+The authors determined that the minimal clinically important difference for the ODI was 10, and for the VAS of back pain it was 18-19.(29) Accordingly, we used a difference of 10 for the ODI and a difference of 20 for the VAS as the minimal clinically important difference in our assessment of these outcomes (the FDA required an ODI change of 15).
+Although other estimates for clinically important change in ODI have ranged from 4 to 18.4 in other studies, (30-32) we consider the estimates in this study to be the best empirical estimates of clinically important change in ODI and VAS (for further discussion of the issues surrounding clinically important change thresholds, see Methods in the main text).
+The SF-36 is scored from 0 (worst health state) to 100 (best health state); we used a difference of 5 in the SF-36 as the minimal clinically important difference based on data from an earlier study that investigated this issue.(33)